konstantindenerz/ng-cli-themes-demo/README.md

 # ng CLI + Themes

 An application with theme support.
+The app handles the following aspects:
+- Global Style provided as separate chunk
+- Theme components with encapsulation (larger files)